When it comes to effectively treating addiction, family matters

 Dr. Michael Barnes, Chief Clinical Officer

-Dr. Michael Barnes is a Master Addiction Counselor and Licensed Professional Counselor who serves as the Chief Clinical Officer at the Foundry Treatment Center in Steamboat Springs, Colorado.
-He provides administrative and clinical oversight for all residential and outpatient programs.
+Dr. Michael Barnes is a Master Addiction Counselor, Licensed Addiction Counselor, Licensed Professional Counselor, and Diplomate in the American Academy of Experts in Traumatic Stress.
+He is the Chief Clinical officer at the Foundry Treatment Center Steamboat, and he provides administrative and clinical oversight for all residential and outpatient programs.
 Dr. Barnes comes to the Foundry after serving for five years as the Clinical Manager of Residential Services at CeDAR (Center for Dependency, Addiction, and Rehabilitation) at the University of Colorado Hospital and 10 years as a full time clinical professor in Counseling.
 Most recently he served as the Clinical Coordinator and Clinical Associate Professor in the MA Program in Counseling at the University of Colorado Denver.
-Dr. Barnes has developed trauma integrated clinical models for the treatment of individuals with co-occurring addiction and trauma and he speaks nationally on Families, Trauma, and Addiction.
+Dr. Barnes has developed trauma integrated clinical models for the treatment of individuals with co-occurring addiction and trauma and trauma-integrated programs for families who are struggling with addiction and trauma issues.
+He speaks nationally on Trauma-Integrated Addiction Treatment, Families, Trauma, and Addiction, and Compassion Fatigue.
 Dr. Barnes received his BA in Psychology from Indiana University of Pennsylvania, his M.Ed. in Rehabilitation Counseling from the University of Pittsburgh, and his Ph.D. in Marriage and Family Therapy from Florida State University.

 Annie Camacho, LAC, LPC, Family Director